Facts & figures

 We provide beginner, intermediate and advanced modern Greek language learning opportunities and you will gain a comprehensive understanding of how modern Greek is used in politics, journalism, media, commerce and beyond.

-From late antiquity to Byzantium and modern Greece our department encourages an innovative reconsideration of the Greek tradition.
+From late antiquity to Byzantium and modern Greece our discipline encourages an innovative reconsideration of the Greek tradition.
 We focus on the polytropic character of Greek culture, the confusing history, the obscure religion, the cheerful folk tradition, the euphoric music, the enchanting literature, the magnificent art, the prolific cinema, the ambiguous Diasporic identity and many other areas of research.

 Our current research includes: